Hiking trail overlooking fjord in Norway

 Norway’s Iconic Hiking Trails

 Norway boasts some of the most spectacular hiking trails in the world, with routes that showcase the country’s dramatic landscapes and natural beauty.
-The best hikes in Norway range from accessible day trips to challenging multi-day adventures, each offering unique perspectives of this Nordic paradise.
+The best hikes in Norway range from easy day trips to challenging multi-day treks, each offering a unique perspective on this Nordic paradise.
+Top trails include Trolltunga, Preikestolen, and the famous Besseggen Ridge.

 Trolltunga: The Troll’s Tongue